© T. Dietrich, S. Ossokine, H. Pfeiffer, A. Buonanno (Max-Planck-Institut für Gravitationsphysik), BAM-Kollaboration

 Gravitational waves

-- Flanagan, E., Hughes, S., The Basics of Gravitational Wave Theory http://adsabs.harvard.edu/abs/2005NJPh….7..204F
+- Eanna Flanagan, Scott A. Hughes, S., The Basics of Gravitational Wave Theory

-- The basic physics of the binary black hole merger GW150914 https://arxiv.org/abs/1608.01940
+http://adsabs.harvard.edu/abs/2005NJPh….7..204F - • B. P. Abbott et al. (The LIGO Scientific Collaboration, the Virgo Collaboration), The basic physics of the binary black hole merger

-- B. P. Abbott et al. (LIGO Scientific Collaboration and Virgo Collaboration), Observation of Gravitational Waves from a Binary Black Hole Merger, https://arxiv.org/abs/1602.03837 https://journals.aps.org/prl/abstract/10.1103/PhysRevLett.116.061102
+GW150914 https://arxiv.org/abs/1608.01940 - • B. P. Abbott et al. (The LIGO Scientific Collaboration, the Virgo Collaboration), Observation of Gravitational Waves from a Binary Black Hole Merger,

 Organizers